bert0bert/agricultural-automation/README.md

 ### Measure network transfer times at KVM@TACC

-Now that you understand how to use KVM@TACC fairly well, we're going to set up our network to emulate a mmWave wireless link trace.
+Now that you understand how to use KVM@TACC, we're going to set up our network to emulate a mmWave wireless link trace.
 If you'd like to take a look on the data my lab collected, please follow this [link](https://witestlab.poly.edu/blog/tcp-mmwave/) which provides the steps necessary to recreate a mmWave scenario.
 Only follow the "Set Up Resources" section, the rest will be done here.

 *When configuring your settings in router, make sure you change the IP address to the correct one in the tputvary.sh bash script.

 Now we have to upload our images to Romeo so they can be sent to Juliet.
+Run this code on your Jupyter notebook:
 '''remote_romeo.run("sudo apt update; sudo apt install apache2")'''

 *In a terminal on your LAPTOP - transfer files to home directory on romeo -